rpgocoursera/linux-notes/english/intro-to-bash/README.md

     - What is Bash
 - Bash Fundamentals:
     - syntax
-    - ls
-    - man
+    - get help with commands
     - Wildcards
+    - Fundamental commands
-    - Redirection
+    - Redirection and Pipelines
+- Practice exercise
     - Terminate a process
     - Filter output with grep
+    - A simple bash script

 # What is a Command Line Interface?